 With either the spring compressed in the spring compressor – or having wound out the pre-load rings as per Step 3 – the spring should be loose with an inch or so of play.
 Use a screwdriver to push the bumpstop up the shock shaft, allowing the spring retainer, rubber cup and spring seat to move freely.
 KYB and Showa shocks have a slot in the spring retainer that allows it to be removed from the shock shaft, while KTM’s WP shocks have a removable collar.
 This will allow the spring and spring seat to be pulled off the shock.

 5. REPLACE THE SPRING

 With the spring retainer or collar removed, the spring and spring seat will slide over the bottom-end of the shock freely.
 The new spring can be simply slid into position.
 On KYB shocks, the spring is a different diameter at each end; so be sure to measure both ends of the spring and orient the smaller end upward.
-While the spring is off, inspect the shock shaft according to Step 7 (overleaf ).
+While the spring is off, inspect the shock shaft according to Step 7 (see PDF below for pics).
 If you’re working on a motocross bike with aluminium pre-load rings, consider replacing them with steel units as they’re less likely to bind on the shock thread.

 6. CHECK THE LOWER SHOCK BEARING

 The lower shock bearing – especially on bikes with linkages – always cops a beating, thanks to being regularly drenched with water.
 While the shock is off the bike, take the time to inspect and regrease the bearing.
 Use penetrant to clean off any old oily grease or surface rust, and run over the inner collar with some fine sandpaper if it has any marks on it.
 Then repack the bearing with grease, making sure to fill around all of the bearing’s needles.

 7. INSPECT THE SHOCK’S SHAFT